-Harrison is quite unusual, an American apple variety that was grown primarily for cider (hard or sweet).
+Harrison is quite unusual, an American apple variety that was originally grown primarily for cider (hard or sweet).
 In England and France most hard-cider is produced using apple varieties grown specifically for that purpose, but the tradition in North America has been to use mainstream apples for cider production.

 Harrison is also unusual in being one of the few varieties which happens to have a harmonious balance of the key elements of good cider juice - tannin (bitter), sugar (sweet), and acid (sharp).
 It can therefore be used to make a single-varietal cider.